softprops/softprops.github.io/posts/dev-togo.md

 +         DEVTO_API_KEY: ${{ secrets.DEVTO_API_KEY }}
 ```

+That's it for today.
+In a future post I'll likely post about experimenting with static site generators.
+Stay tuned.

 ## takeaways

 * dev.to api is really straight forward and makes the platform that much more compelling to use.
-* If you're into the idea of portal content, give [devtogo](https://github.com/softprops/devtogo) a whirl.
+* If you're into the idea of portable content, give [devtogo](https://github.com/softprops/devtogo) a whirl.
 I'm interested in your feedback.